pleonex/IEEEXtreme10/Problems/P02 - Playing 20 Questions with an Unreliable Friend/Problem.md

 2. You may ask about the count of balloons of a particular color, e.g.:
     * "Are there 3 red balloons?"
     * "Are there 0 blue balloons?"
-3. The previous types of questions can be subquestions that are combined together into a larger question with or's or and's.
-When combined with an or, only one of the answers to the subquestions must be `yes` for the answer to the entire question to be `yes`, and when combined with and, all of the answers to the subquestions must be `yes` in order to the answer to the larger question to be `yes`.
+3. The previous types of questions can be subquestions that are combined together into a larger question with *or*'s or *and*'s.
+When combined with an *or*, only one of the answers to the subquestions must be `yes` for the answer to the entire question to be `yes`, and when combined with *and*, all of the answers to the subquestions must be `yes` in order to the answer to the larger question to be `yes`.
-    * "Is the third balloon green or the fourth balloon red?"
+    * "Is the third balloon green *or* the fourth balloon red?"
-    * "Is the tenth balloon red and are there three red balloons and is the first balloon blue?"
+    * "Is the tenth balloon red *and* are there three red balloons *and* is the first balloon blue?"

-Note that subquestions in a particular question will be combined either with or's or and's, but not both.
-You are not allowed to ask a question like "Is the tenth balloon red or are there three red balloons and is the first balloon blue?"
+Note that subquestions in a particular question will be combined either with *or*'s or *and*'s, but not both.
+You are not allowed to ask a question like "Is the tenth balloon red or are there three red balloons *and* is the first balloon blue?"

 At the beginning of the game, your friend will tell you how many answers to your questions will be lies. *Your friend will be honest when telling you the number of lies he is about to tell*.
 Your task is to determine what colors each of the balloons could be given the answers to your questions, and the number of lies that were told.

 ## Input Format
-The input begins an integer t, 1 ≤ t ≤ 20, which gives the number of testcases in the input.
+The input begins an integer *t*, `1 ≤ t ≤ 20`, which gives the number of testcases in the input.

 There will be a blank line preceding each testcase.
-Each testcase begins a line containing two space-separated integers q and n, where q is the number of questions that you asked, and n is the number of lies that your friend told when answering your questions.
-Note: 1 ≤ q ≤ 20, 0 ≤ n ≤ q
+Each testcase begins a line containing two space-separated integers *q* and *n*, where *q* is the number of questions that you asked, and n is the number of lies that your friend told when answering your questions.
+Note: `1 ≤ q ≤ 20`, `0 ≤ n ≤ q`

-The next 2 q lines represent the questions and answers.
+The next 2 *q* lines represent the questions and answers.
 A question will be made up of between 1 and 10, inclusive, subquestions in one of the following forms:

 ```
 color i c